Governor gets $218.6 million incentive package for solar panel manufacturing facility bid

 Also sent to the governor was a $10.8 million supplemental appropriation to continue work on a new veterans home at Sallisaw.

-Senate Bill 1177 establishes the parameters for the Perform Fund, which makes available up to $180 million in rebates to the manufacturer, which is unnamed in the legislation but reported to be Italian multinational Enel.
+Senate Bill 1177 establishes the parameters for the Perform Fund, which would make available up to $180 million in rebates to the manufacturer, which is unnamed in the legislation but reported to be Italian multinational sustainable energy innovations business Enel.

 Enel already has offices in Oklahoma City and a large investment in western Oklahoma wind farms.

-The bill allows Enel to recover up to 10% of its capital expenditures and/or payroll with a minimum required investment of $1 billion.
+The bill would allow Enel to recover up to 10% of its capital expenditures and/or payroll with a minimum required investment of $1 billion.
 An investment of $1.8 billion over 10 years would be required for payment of the full $180 million.

 People are also reading…

-The bill passed the House 81-19 with all but one of the "nay" votes by Republicans.
+The bill passed the House 81-19, with all but one of the "nay" votes cast by Republicans.

 Both bills passed the Senate last week.

 A companion piece, HB 2888, passed the Senate 43-4 on Monday, again with the opposition from Republicans.
-The bill provides $38.6 million through the Oklahoma Water Resources Board for water and sewer improvements at the Tulsa Port of Inola related to the bid for the Enel plant.
+The bill would provide $38.6 million through the Oklahoma Water Resources Board for water and sewer improvements at the Tulsa Port of Inola related to the bid for the Enel plant.

 HB 2888 passed the House last week.

-The Senate also passed and sent to the governor on Monday HB 2887, which includes the $10.8 million for the over-budget veterans home.
-The project is expected to get another $10.8 million in the regular fiscal year 2024 budget due out over the next two weeks to cover overruns the Oklahoma Department of Veterans Affairs have blamed on design flaws.
+The Senate also passed and sent to the governor on Monday HB 2887, which includes the $10.8 million supplemental appropriation for the over-budget veterans home.
+The project is expected to get another $10.8 million in the regular fiscal year 2024 budget, which is due out over the next two weeks, to cover overruns the Oklahoma Department of Veterans Affairs has blamed on design flaws.

 Discussed at length but ultimately laid over until Tuesday was HB 1976, a measure whose meaning and purpose were hotly disputed by author Justin Humphrey, R-Lane, and several Democrats.

-The bill essentially puts the Oklahoma Highway Patrol in the counterintelligence business by authorizing the state public safety commissioner to "assign personnel within the Department of Public Safety to:
+The bill essentially would put the Oklahoma Highway Patrol in the counterintelligence business by authorizing the state public safety commissioner to "assign personnel within the Department of Public Safety to:

-2. Analyze collected information and disseminate such information to other law enforcement agencies."
+• Analyze collected information and disseminate such information to other law enforcement agencies.

 The real problem Fugate and some others have with the bill, though, is that the Highway Patrol is directly under the control of the governor, whereas the Oklahoma State Bureau of Investigation is not.

-Rep. Regina Goodwin, D-Tulsa, noted the bill gives OHP authority to investigate "terrorism" and asked if that would include teachers' unions, since state Superintendent of Public Instruction Ryan Walters has described them as "terrorist organizations."
+Rep. Regina Goodwin, D-Tulsa, noted that the bill would give the OHP authority to investigate "terrorism" and asked whether that would include teachers' unions, since State Superintendent of Public Instruction Ryan Walters has described them as "terrorist organizations."

-The final version of the bill, Humphrey said, actually gives the Highway Patrol less authority than the version that passed the House 75-19 on March 20.
+The final version of the bill, Humphrey said, actually would give the Highway Patrol less authority than the version that passed the House 75-19 on March 20.